Patterbear/Patterbear/README.md

 ---

-Software Developer with First-Class Honours degree in Computer Science from the University of Leicester and a graduate of the Northcoders Software Development Bootcamp.
+Software Developer with First-Class Honours degree in Computer Science from the University of Leicester and graduate of the Northcoders Software Development Bootcamp.

 Open-source developer for the Anti Malware Alliance since since May 2024, and author and maintainer of [DocuBleach](https://pypi.org/project/docubleach/).